Helmet (heraldry): Canada

-In Canadian heraldry, helmets play little role and are not blazoned; therefore, the armiger can display their helm in whatever style they choose.
+In Canadian heraldry, helmets play a little role and are not blazoned; therefore, the armiger can display their helm in whatever style they choose.
 One notable example of a non-traditional helmet used in Canadian heraldry is the arms of Julie Payette, a former governor general of Canada, which bears an astronaut's helmet as the helm.
 Other examples include nasal helmets, Corinthian helmets, parka hoods, and United Nations peacekeeping helmets.

 Belgium

 In Belgian heraldry, barred helms are most commonly used, and are not reserved for the nobility like in some jurisdictions.
 They most often have gold bars, as well as a gold collar and trim.
 They are often lined and attached.

 Ecclesiastical

 In the Roman Catholic Church, clerics entitled to a coat of arms use a galero instead of a helmet, which is considered too belligerent for men in holy orders.

 In the same way, clerics of the Anglican Communion entitled to a coat of arms use a similar black hat in place of a helmet.